What Is Y In Y Mx B

 Beyond the Basics: Transformations and Other Forms

-While the slope-intercept form is incredibly useful, it's important to be aware of other forms of linear equations and how to transform between them.
+While the slope-intercept form is incredibly useful, it helps to be aware of other forms of linear equations and how to transform between them.

 1. Standard Form: